-Figure 45 depicts the initial map between the most relevant surveyed open sources and tools with the key components of the CHARITY architecture.
-In the initial stage, we focused on understanding existing open sources components and tools to fulfil the vision of CHARITY as a distributed platform across multiple domains.
+Figure 45 depicts the initial map between the most relevant surveyed Open-Software Sources and tools with the key components of the CHARITY architecture.
+In the initial stage, we focused on understanding existing Open-Software Sources components and tools to fulfil the vision of CHARITY as a distributed platform across multiple domains.
 Namely, we targeted tools to expose and instantiate resources spanning distinct domains (i.e., cross-domain resource MANO tools), how to monitor them (i.e., service-meshes and their related monitoring components) and finally, how to interconnect CHARITY components through efficient integration fabrics, both within and across domains.

-Figure 45: Mapping of candidate open sources and tools with the CHARITY framework
+Figure 45: Mapping of candidate Open-Software Sources and tools with the CHARITY framework